MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 - Update to the latest versions of Viva Engage Android, Viva Engage iOS, and Viva Engage Desktop apps, as older versions have issues uploading files to SharePoint.

 - If third-party APIs are used to upload files, use the [latest version of Upload files into Viva Engage groups](https://developer.yammer.com/v1.0/docs/upload-files-into-yammer-groups).
-The previous versions are blocked and the file upload won’t work.
+The previous versions are blocked and file uploads don’t work.

 - Notify users in advance of the migration.
 Specifically, inform them that files in Viva Engage private messages will be deleted and no longer accessible.
 Only the latest version of the file is migrated to SharePoint, and the previous versions aren't copied.
 The follower count isn't copied.
 Users can no longer mark files as official.